Jury in CIA leaks case fails to reach a verdict on most serious charges

 Schulte remained in jail in Manhattan for months while the government continued to investigate the Vault 7 leaks.
 In June 2018, Schulte was finally charged under the Espionage Act.

-But Schulte’s defense attorneys argued that the government never knew with certainty that Schulte was the individual who gave the hacking tools to WikiLeaks.
+Schulte’s defense attorneys argued that the government never knew with certainty that Schulte was the individual who gave the hacking tools to WikiLeaks.

 They pointed out that other CIA employees had access to the network from which the hacking tools were allegedly stolen.
 Schulte’s team also claimed that the CIA’s computer security was weak.

-“The bottom line is this . . . because the system was insecure, because the system was poorly monitored, the government cannot know, and it certainly cannot prove to you which of the many people with access to this information committed this crime, when they committed it, or how they did it,” Sabrina Shroff, Schulte’s lead defense attorney, said in her closing argument to jurors on Monday.
+“The bottom line is this . . . because the system was insecure, because the system was poorly monitored, the government cannot know, and it certainly cannot prove to you which of the many people with access to this information committed this crime, when they committed it, or how they did it,” Sabrina Shroff, Schulte’s lead defense attorney, said in her closing argument to jurors.
 Shroff raised the possibility that another CIA employee who worked with Schulte, who was identified in court only by the pseudonym “Michael,” was also a plausible suspect.

 Shroff had argued that the CIA was embarrassed because officials didn’t realize the hacking tools had been stolen until they appeared on WikiLeaks.
 She also said that Schulte was an easy scapegoat because of his turbulent history with the agency